-Nearly 300 years after being lost, the ships Oosterland and Waddinxveen were found by amateur divers in 1988.
+Nearly 300 years after being lost, the ships Oosterland and Waddingsveen were found by amateur divers in 1988.
 This discovery resulted in the first scientific underwater archaeological excavation in South Africa.
-This archaeological excavation was led by Bruno Werz in combination with Cape Town University and started in the early 1990s.
+This archaeological excavation was led by Bruno Werz in combination with the University of Cape Town and started in the early 1990s.

-The ship Oosterland lies at a depth of 6 metres, just a few hundred metres from the entrance to Milnerton Lagoon.
+The Oosterland lies at a depth of 6 metres, just a few hundred metres from the entrance to Milnerton Lagoon.
 However, strong winds and currents, in combination with cold water and poor visibility, made the excavation of the wreck site quite challenging.
-Found onboard the Oosterland were artifacts that are consistent with the cargo of the Dutch East India Company.
-The cargo of this ship consisted of textiles, and spices such as cinnamon, wood and diamonds.
-Cannons were also found onboard this ship and these were the ones that provided the identification.
+Excavators noted that there was a lot of sand overburden on the site, so the ship was excavated over several seasons in small sections.